AlexSkorkin/testcafe-browser-provider-edge-private/README.md

 # testcafe-browser-provider-edge-private
-A temporary workaround for TestCafe to execute the Microsoft Edge browser in private mode
+A temporary workaround for TestCafe to execute the Microsoft Edge browser in private mode.

 You can use this plug-in at your own risk and I don't guarantee that it will work under all circumstances.